 Older plants may develop black spots on their leaves.
 There is no cure for this and it is probably better to dig the plant up.

 Primroses and Vine Weevils: Unfortunately Primulas are one of the favourite plants of vine weevils.
 The grubs eat the roots during the winter months and destroy the plants.
 This is particularly a problem if you are growing primrose flowers in pots.
-To prevent that you can use a drench or a potting compost that is treated with imidacloprid.
+To prevent that you can use nematodes that will kill the grubs.